-A few months back, I explored how you can export and sync your Scrivener projects with an Android device (or any device) for writing on the go.
-Since then, I’ve had a lot of good feedback on that post.
+A while ago, I explored how you can export and sync your Scrivener projects with an Android device (or any device) for writing on the go.
+Since then, I’ve had a lot of positive feedback on that post.
 It made me wonder whether it is possible to use this sync functionality with other applications that may be useful to a writer, such as Grammarly.

 Or do you?

-1. First of all, you want to go ahead and set up an external sync folder for your project.
+1. First of all, set up an external sync folder for your project.
 You’ll find this under the file menu:

 2. Select the folder you want to sync with.
-Also, make sure that you have selected .txt as the format for the file format.
+Also, make sure that you have selected Rich Text (RTF) as the format for the files.

 3. Then sync with external folders.
-This saves the documents from your project with file names that are easier to read in the folder of your choice.
+This saves the chapters from your project into RTF files that can be read by Grammarly.

 5. Go through all errors the app finds, if any.
 Make corrections as needed.
-Remember, not all errors are truly errors.
-Use your own judgment.
+Remember, Grammarly is not perfect so use common sense when reviewing the proposed corrections.

 6. Once you’re satisfied that Grammarly has done its job to the best of its abilities, you need to save the document using the Export function.
-This allows you to save the document as a .txt file.
+This allows you to save the document as an .rtf file.

-7. Once the file is saved, hop on back over to Scrivener and click “Sync external folders Now”.
+7. Once you have saved the file, go back to Scrivener and click “Sync external folders Now”.